EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-09-softmax-regression-tutorial.md

 ---

-## 5. Gradients with Softmax and Cross-Entropy
+## 5. Gradients of Softmax Regression with Cross-Entropy
 When Softmax is combined with cross-entropy, the gradient becomes surprisingly simple.

 `∂l/∂oⱼ = ŷⱼ − yⱼ`